Checkout flow is the centerpiece of every e-commerce store. It’s a critical part of your online shopping experience!

-Sometimes shoppers might mistakenly add the wrong option such as color, size, quantity or even a wrong product.
-Other times they might simply change their mind.
+Sometimes shoppers might mistakenly add the wrong option such as colour, size, quantity or even the wrong product.
+Other times they might simply change their minds.

 If you don’t allow them to review the contents, in most cases, they’ll just abandon the cart.
 So it’s best to give shoppers the full control on your cart page.

 11. Save cart content for later

 Not everyone will be ready to buy despite getting all the way to the cart page.
 Save their carts to allow them to continue where they left off.

 Persistent shopping carts appear the next time users visit your e-commerce shop even if they don’t register for an account.

 Most well know e-stores use this tactic nowadays, but J’Crew goes a step further showing a “welcome back” pop-up reminding shoppers that they still have their cart ‘waiting’.

 You can also allow users to save their cart items for later.

 54% of shoppers say they would gladly purchase products left in shopping carts if those products are offered at a lower price.